wdzeng/shopee-coins-bot/README.md

 Check-in to Shopee and get coins automatically 😀😀

 > **Warning**
-> This bot is only tested for Taiwan users, who uses [Shopee Taiwan](https://shopee.tw/).
+> This bot is only tested for Taiwan users, who uses [shopee.tw](https://shopee.tw/).

 ## Usage